Maine Coast Photography Workshop

 About the Maine Coast photography workshop

-Rather than staying in a single area, we move steadily along the coast, relocating during the trip to stay close to different sections of shoreline.
-This allows us to photograph a wide range of locations under appropriate light.
-Working this way creates repeated opportunities to assess new scenes, choose strong vantage points, and refine compositions as conditions change.
+We relocate during the week to stay near different sections of shoreline.
+This allows us to work with a wide range of locations under appropriate light, from Bailey Island and Pemaquid Lighthouse to the harbor at Port Clyde.
+Each stop presents its own compositional challenges: vertical lighthouses standing against layered clouds, moored boats and dock lines that either strengthen or clutter a frame, and shoreline textures that respond differently as the light evolves.
+Working this way creates ongoing opportunities to assess new scenes, choose strong vantage points, and refine compositions as conditions change.

-Andy Cook is present throughout the workshop, not to make his own images, but to offer guidance as needed, whether that means talking through lens choice, refining a composition, or stepping back when a scene is coming together for you.
-Participants work in different ways, but the shared focus is on making clear decisions in the field and returning home with a strong set of photographs from across the coast.
+Andy Cook is present throughout the workshop, not to make his own images, but to offer guidance as needed, whether that means talking through lens choice, refining a composition, or stepping back when a scene is coming together.
+Participants work in different ways, but the shared focus remains: making clear decisions in the field and returning home with a strong set of photographs from across the Maine coast.

 Workshop highlights